HIV/AIDS-Related Cancer: Types of Treatment

 Learn more about making treatment decisions.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
-You may also receive palliative treatments similar to those meant to get rid of the cancer, such as chemotherapy, surgery, or radiation therapy.
+You may also receive palliative treatments, such as chemotherapy, surgery, or radiation therapy, to improve symptoms.

-Before treatment begins, talk with your doctor about the goals of each treatment in the treatment plan being recommended.
-You should also talk about the possible side effects of the specific treatment plan and palliative care options.
+Before treatment begins, talk with your doctor about the goals of each treatment in the recommended treatment plan.
+You should also talk about the possible side effects of the specific treatment plan and palliative and supportive care options.
 Many patients also benefit from talking with a social worker and participating in support groups.
 Ask your doctor about these resources, too.

 During treatment, your health care team may ask you to answer questions about your symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if you are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.

 Learn more about the importance of tracking side effects in another part of this guide.
-Learn more about palliative care in a separate section of this website.
+Learn more about palliative and supportive care in a separate section of this website.

 Antiretroviral treatment (ART)